rydmike/theme_demo/README.md

 in a [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html),
 as well as toggling the [themeMode](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html) property.

-> ### Riverpod 1.0.0 and FlexColorScheme 4.0.0
+> ### Riverpod 1.0.0 and FlexColorScheme 5.0.0
 >
 > This example has now been updated to be compatible with stable release
-> of Riverpod 1.0.0 and also to use FlexColorScheme 4.0.0.
+> of Riverpod 1.x.x and also to use FlexColorScheme 5.x.x.
-> FlexColorScheme is however fully API compatible with version 3, so that
-> part did not need any updates.
 >
-> The demo does not yet use any new FlexColorScheme 4.0.0 features.
+> This demo does not yet use new FlexColorScheme V5 features.
-> I plan to add that this demo as well and a simple version of how
+> I plan to add V5 features to this demo, and a simple version of how
 > to persist the settings with Hive and Riverpod.
 I also plan to
-> add a reference to this repo in the docs to FlexColoScheme v4 so
+> add a reference to this repo in the FlexColoScheme v5 docs site so
 > users can find this repo too, since it can be useful as an
 > additional example.